Business case: Review and approval

 The result of a review may be the termination or amendment of the project.
-The business case may also be subject to amendment if the review concludes that the business need has abated or changed, this will have a knock on effect on the project.
+The business case may also be subject to amendment if the review concludes that the business need has abated or changed, this will have a knock-on effect on the project.

 Public sector projects

 Many public sector projects are now required to justify their need through a business case.
-In the public sector, the business case is argued in terms of Cost–benefit analysis, which may include both financial and non-financial cost and benefits.
-This allows the business to take into account societal and environmental benefits, allowing a more comprehensive understanding of economic impacts.
+In the public sector, the business case is argued in terms of cost–benefit analysis, which may include both financial and non-financial cost and benefits.
+This allows the public body concerned to take social and environmental benefits into account, allowing a more comprehensive understanding of economic impacts.